Dev3096/Playwright-Automation/README.md

 A big thank you to the instructors for their invaluable guidance and support throughout the course.
 I am also grateful for the collaboration and shared experiences with fellow learners, which have enriched my learning journey.

 I am excited to apply my Playwright automation skills to drive quality and efficiency in software testing.
-Let's connect and explore how Playwright can benefit your organization!
-Feel free to reach out to me at [email protected]